- By admin

 Please remember that managing and improving your health while living with MG is an ongoing process.
 There is not a quick fix but by incorporating various important lifestyle upgrades, you have the potential to improve your current state of health.

 Dr. Andrew Thomas Weil, a holistic health doctor has touched on the importance of diet for people living with MG.
 The foods you eat are very important.
 I have experimented with these diet tips (along with my lifestyle upgrades) to find that they all work together and compliment each other creating your personal best health.

 I have shown myself there is hope and now I want to share with you.
 We all have the option to improve our health once we understand and listen to what our bodies need.
 So from here it is up to you.
 Below is a simple look into the diet and nutrition side of things.
 Remember, diet is only one aspect of the whole body picture.

 If you would like to reach out and talk 1:1 you can always contact me.

-The best diet for people with Myasthenia Gravis is an adapted clean eating diet.
-Eating a clean diet that is full of fresh fruits and vegetables, leafy greens, nuts and seeds, wild fish and organic grass fed meats that are unprocessed and chemical-free, is one of the best possible things you can do to start healing your body and getting your health back again.
-I truly believe an adapted clean eating plan is the best diet for people like myself with Myasthenia Gravis.
-I say adapted, because for us, there are some foods that are better left out of our diet, such as milk and dairy.
+Eating a clean diet that is full of fresh fruits and vegetables, leafy greens, nuts and seeds, wild fish and organic grass fed meats that are unprocessed and chemical-free, is one of the best things you can do for your body.
+I truly believe an adapted clean eating style is one of the best ways to eat for people like myself with Myasthenia Gravis.
+I say adapted, because for us, there are some foods that may be better left out of our diet, such as milk and dairy.